assamite/itm_project/docs/source/base_data/final.rst

 For (a) we used ``+`` and ``-`` to mark plane models above and below the dividing plane, respectively, and concatenated this information with the sign (also ``+`` and ``-``) and the integer part of the residual.
-With this procedure we obtained strings like ``+-1`` or ``-+0``.
+With this procedure we obtained strings like ``+-1`` or ``-+0`` for each residual.
 These strings were then used as individual symbols for Huffman code generation.

 For (b) we observed, that the original data was given with floating point precision at most 3.
-This leads to the fact that storing 3 digits of residual decimals will be sufficient to obtain any of the original data points when combined with the plane model used to obtain the residual.
-We rounded each residual's decimal part to a floating point precision 3 and concatenated the results as a string, which yielded us a string of length 60000.
+This leads to the fact that storing 3 digits of residual decimals will be sufficient to obtain any of the original data points when combined with the plane model used in calculating the residual.
+We rounded each residual's decimal part to a fixed floating point precision 3 and concatenated the results as a string, which yielded us a string of length 60000.
 This string was then Huffman coded using each character, i.e. digits from 0 to 9, as individual symbol.